Robustness and modular structure in networks: Discussion

-Finally, this work can also help us to understand how empirical networks are affected by \emph{missing data}, of critical importance when studying communities.
-Here $p$ is the probability that a network element is successfully captured by an experiment, such as a high-throughput biological assay or web crawler.
-The robustness gap can explain how non-overlapping community methods may succeed in networks where overlap is expected: the network is sampled down to the intermediate regime where nodes are connected but modules are uncoupled.
+Finally, this work may also help understand how analyses of empirical networks are affected by missing data, of critical importance when finding communities, or empirically discovering modules~\cite{Girvan11062002}.
+Here $p$ is the probability that a network element is successfully captured by an experiment, such as a high-throughput biological assay or web crawler, and the ``failure'' of a module is now the inability of a hypothetical or idealized community detection method to discover it due to the module's lack of density in the sampled network.
+In this scenario, our results---the difference between the critical points of the element and module networks---may indicate that, if the network is sampled down to the intermediate regime where nodes are connected but modules are uncoupled, the community overlap in the network will be underestimated, allowing even non-overlapping community methods to succeed.
+Of course, this is a simplified picture and requires further investigation.
+We do not know the true community structure and the networks are likely to be already missing data.
+Yet, since the existence of strongly overlapping community structure has been established in many networks (e.g. Ahn \etal, 2010) and as we have shown that sampling tends to reduce overlap between modules, we argue that community overlap in real networks is likely to be underestimated.